firepear/homefarm/README.md

 # homefarm
 Tools for deploying and managing a BOINC compute farm using Ansible, Raspbian, and Alpine Linux.

 _Homefarm is pre-release and changing rapidly.
+You probably don't want to start using it right now.
 This notice will be removed when things calm down :)_

 Homefarm makes a few assumptions: